sandervandevelde/ASA-Sql-Reference/src/03 Azure resources/azure CLI.md

 Stop the job.

-See it stops succesfully, the state changes to 'Stopped'.
+See it stops successfully, the state changes to 'Stopped'.

-## Conclusion

-This flow demonstrates the power of using Azure Stream Analytics for alerts in a proper way, only on flanks and repeated when needed.

 ## Clean up resources